Your Essential Guide To Implementing Paperless Accounts Payable

 For accounts payable automation, it usually takes 60 to 90 days to implement the software and 3 to 4 months before it’s fully set up for AP processing.
 As you start using the software during those first few months, it “learns” your company’s preferences for paperless AP and becomes more and more efficient.
 Even after we consider the implementation finished, we’ll continue updating the software and staying in touch to make sure it keeps working for you.

 Set Up Custom Tolerances

-Under an automated system, you’ll set up custom tolerances for automatic invoice processing.
+During the implementation phase for setting up an automated system, you’ll set up custom tolerances for automatic invoice processing.
 A good AP Automation Software system can automatically code incoming invoices and route them for electronic approval while still giving you complete control over the process.